TosbackCgusBridge-Bot/CGUs-versions/Foursquare/Privacy Policy.md

 *   the right to request access to, or copies of, your personal data that we process or control, together with information regarding the nature, processing and disclosure of that personal data;
 *   the right to request rectification of any inaccuracies in your Personal Data that we process or control;
 *   the right to request:
-    *   deletion of your personal data that we process or control. or
+    *   deletion of your personal data that we process or control; or
     *   restriction of processing of your personal data that we process or control;
 *   the right to object, to the processing of your personal data by us or on our behalf;
 *   the right to have your personal data that we process or control transferred to another data controller, to the extent applicable;